TheCatCoder/BurnoutHDTextures/README.md

-# BurnoutHDTextures
+# HD Texture Pack for Burnout
-An HD Texture pack for Burnout.
+An HD Texture pack for Burnout (GameCube Version).
 For use with the Dolphin Emulator

 To use, simply place the unzipped folder full of PNG files (named GBOE51) into the Dolphin Emulator\Load\Textures folder.